 Just as top sportsmen train themselves to be ‘on top of their game’ every time they step into a competition, military personnel have to be totally prepared and fully confident of success every time they perform on exercise, or enter a combat theatre, or assume a new role.

 Both sets of individuals must always be clear in their objective, and what they will achieve, to be assured of success.

-Visualisation tools, provided by clinical hypnotherapy, allow military personnel to imagine every aspect of their future challenge, in minute detail, before it ever happens.
-It allows for step-by-step battleplay within one’s own mind.
+Visualisation tools, provided by clinical hypnotherapy, allow military personnel to imagine every aspect of their future challenges, in minute detail, before it ever happens.
+It allows for step-by-step battle play within one’s own mind.
 This acute, concentrated, focus provides for a thorough assessment and understanding of even the smallest, often overlooked, elements.

 ‘The Theatre Of The Mind’